Happier employees, higher productivity, collaborative work— hybrid may bring balance

 How office spaces are shifting to align with the WFH trend

-The office is no longer a place to just clock your hours, people want to return to the workplace to connect, socialize and collaborate.
-Because of this shift, business decision makers are considering a wide spectrum of physical office options to better accommodate WFH employees
+An office is no longer a place to just clock your hours, people want to return to the workplace to connect, socialize and collaborate.
+Because of this shift, business decision-makers are considering a wide spectrum of physical office options to better accommodate WFH employees

 We all have a need to socially interact with one another to build relationships and create deeper connections. – Kevin M. Group Manager, Product Content

 Some companies are extremely downsizing office buildings to “hubs” where there are no cubicles, only collaborative spaces for WFH employees to come in to meet and work together.
 Others are simply reducing facility operations (heating/cooling, lighting, receptionist, janitorial services, etc.) on “dark days.”